taifulkhan/taifulkhan/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on e-commerce project
+- 🔭 I’m currently working on
-- 🌱 I’m currently learning JavaScript and React
+- 🌱 I’m currently learning Python
 - 👯 I’m looking to collaborate on Open Source
-- 🤔 I’m looking for help with JavaScript
+- 🤔 I’m looking for help with Python
 - 💬 Ask me about  Anything
 - 📫 How to reach me: [taifulsust@gmail.com]
 - 😄 Pronouns: He/Him